huangzhenyu/btk20_documentation/docs/user_docs/subband_processing.rst

 * Filter length factor, *m*, to determine the length of the filter prototype.

  :numref:`sb-odftmfb` illustrates a block chart of the oversampled DFT-modulated filter bank.
-As shown in :numref:`sb-odftmfb`,  the time-discrete signal is first transformed into the subband frequency domain through the analysis filter bank.
-The subband component is then transformed back into the time domain through the synthesis filter bank.
+As shown in :numref:`sb-odftmfb`,  the time-discrete signal is first transformed into the subband frequency domain through the analysis filter bank and decimator.
+After up-sampling, the subband component is then transformed back into the time domain through the synthesis filter bank.
 Analysis and synthesis filter bank processing can be done by using the *OverSampledDFTAnalysisBankPtr* and *OverSampledDFTSynthesisBankPtr* feature pointer objects respectively.

 .. figure::  figs/analysis-synthesis.png
    :name: sb-odftmfb